canvascbl/landing/_posts/2020-04-05-distance-learning-updates.md

 CanvasCBL is adapting to distance learning with you.

-First, in case toy missed it, CanvasCBL+ is free while we're doing distance learning.
+First, in case you missed it, CanvasCBL+ is free while we're doing distance learning.
 Once you [log into CanvasCBL](https://app.canvascbl.com), you'll already have plus.
 Enjoy!